weet-ops/Buttered/README.md

 If you meet those criteria, then you are ***probably*** one of many users who find this helpful.

 # How do I use it?
-Buttered is as simple as opening the program and waiting for the '|' symbol to show up.
+Buttered is as simple as opening the program (inside your chosen python IDE, or else it will not work) and waiting for the '|' symbol to show up.
 You may then type whatever command you wish.

 ## What happens if the command fails?
 Buttered will run the function again.
 Simple and easy, but is a little but of a duck tape fix.